Hillclimbing: Malta

 Hillclimbing is a very popular sport on the island of Malta.
-Numerous events are organised annually by the Island Car Club.
-Participants are divided according to their type of vehicle into various categories ranging from single seaters to saloon cars.
+Numerous events are organized annually by the Island Car Club.
+Participants are divided by vehicle type into categories ranging from single-seaters to saloon cars.

 Portugal

-There are several traditional hillclimbing race events in Portugal, and its national championship growing in popularity since 2010.
-Falperra International Hill Climb is the most popular and famous hillclimb, being held since 1927, most of the editions as part of the European Championship.
+There are several traditional hillclimbing race events in Portugal, and the national championship has been growing in popularity since 2010.
+Falperra International Hill Climb is the most popular and famous hillclimb, being held since 1927, with most editions as part of the European Championship.